KcRaymond/React-Portfolio/README.md

 ## Description:

-Portfolio designed using React framework.
+Portfolio designed using React JS library.
 Includes school projects and also some professional projects that I have worked on.
 Links to Github and Linkedin are also included in the contact me section.
 Had some fun with it including react-particles-js for some animation.

 ---